Sarah-design922/practice1/README.md

 # practice1
-this repo contains phyton codes
+this repo consists of phyton codes

+let's use responsibly